 Türkiye Travelogue — Istanbul, Cappadocia & Aegean Sea

 - Round trip route: Istanbul → Cappadocia (Göreme) → Pamukkale → Ephesus → Bodrum → Marmaris.
-1,700 km in 14 days, by air or overland journey.
+1,700 km in 14 days, by air travel or overland journey.

-- Istanbul Highlights: Hagia Sophia, Blue Mosque, Topkapi Palace, Grand Bazaar, Bosphorus cruise, Galata Tower, Grand Bazaar – the city needs at least 3-4 days.
+- Istanbul highlights: Hagia Sophia, Blue Mosque, Topkapi Palace, Grand Bazaar, Bosphorus cruise, Galata Tower, Grand Bazaar – the city needs at least 3-4 days.

 - Cappadocia Highlights: Hot air balloon ride at sunrise (€150–180), Göreme Open Air Museum (UNESCO), Derinkuyu Underground City, Rose Valley hike, overnight stay in a cave hotel.

-- Aegean Sea + Riviera: Ephesus (Roman antiquity), Pamukkale (white travertine terraces), Bodrum (Bodrum Castle, yacht lifestyle), Marmaris (Blue Cruise yacht trips).
+- Aegean + Riviera: Ephesus (Roman antiquity), Pamukkale (white travertine terraces), Bodrum (Bodrum Castle, yacht lifestyle), Marmaris (Blue Cruise yacht trips).

 Türkiye map and round trip route: From Istanbul via Cappadocia to the Aegean Sea

-1. Istanbul and Bosporus: The 15-million-strong metropolis is not the capital (that's Ankara), but it is the cultural, economic, and tourist heart of Turkey.
+The 15-million-strong metropolis is not the capital (that's Ankara), but it is the cultural, economic, and tourist heart of Turkey.
 It's the only city in the world spanning two continents (Europe and Asia), separated by the Bosphorus.
 A minimum of 3-4 days is recommended.

 Best route options: